George Mouat Keith: North Sea commands

-In 1811 Mouat-Keith was involved in a skirmish in the Jahde – "On the 1st of August, as a squadron, consisting of the 32-gun frigate Quebec, Captain Charles Sibthorpe Hawtayne, 16-gun brig Raven, Commander George G. Lennock, gun-brigs Exertion and Redbreast, Lieutenants James Murray and Sir George M. Keith, baronet, and hired cutters Alert and Princess Augusta, were cruising off Texel, information of some Danish gun-brigs was received, which induced Captain Hawtayne to despatch ten boats from the squadron, under the command of Lieutenant Samuel Blyth, containing 117 seamen and marines, to cut them out."
+In 1811 Mouat-Keith was involved in a skirmish in the Jahde – "On the 1st of August, as a squadron, consisting of the 32-gun frigate Quebec, Captain Charles Sibthorpe Hawtayne, 16-gun brig Raven, Commander George Gustavus Lennock, gun-brigs Exertion and Redbreast, Lieutenants James Murray and Sir George M. Keith, baronet, and hired cutters Alert and Princess Augusta, were cruising off Texel, information of some Danish gun-brigs was received, which induced Captain Hawtayne to despatch ten boats from the squadron, under the command of Lieutenant Samuel Blyth, containing 117 seamen and marines, to cut them out."
 The squadron received intelligence from earlier captures of four Danish gun brigs lying at anchor at the island of Nordeney and Hawtayne sent in a cutting-out party of 10 boats.
 Each of the Danish vessels had a crew of 25 men.

 In 1813 and 1814 Mouat-Keith took part on the sieges of Cuxhaven and Gluckstadt (then in the hands of the French).
 "To Lieutenants Kneeshaw and Sir George Keith every praise is due, for their able support during the bombardment."
 Mouat-Keith was presented with a gold medal by the Swedish Government.
 On 16 March 1814 Sir George transferred to on promotion to the rank of commander.
 No subsequent command is recorded.
 Variable appears to have been a schooner that had been purchased in Jamaica some years before and went out of service during 1814.
 The name was given to another schooner taken from the Americans in 1814, but not until later in the year.

 On 21 January 1815 Mouat-Keith was noted in the Journals of the House of Commons as having been paid £21/1s/0d for carrying the Aide-de-Camp of the King of Prussia to Dover, and the Chancellor General to the Emperor of Russia to Ostend aboard the Redbreast.